-Partner & Associate Director, Automotive Suppliers
+Partner & Managing Director, Automotive Suppliers

 So far, many European automotive suppliers have come through the most recent downturn in the continent’s automotive industry relatively unscathed.
 For some, the downturn may seem like merely a “light breeze,” but the “perfect storm” may be gathering, as more suppliers are feeling the impact of measures that struggling carmakers are taking in response to the crisis.
 Suppliers are facing greater pricing pressure and declining order volumes in Europe, as well as more intense competition from rivals based in emerging markets.
 Small and medium-sized suppliers are confronting greater risk of financial distress than large suppliers.